 The local board is supporting training costs for participants using non-WIOA funding.
 The approval and payment of direct client expenditures begins with a Career Advisor’s request for direct funding.
-The approval is made by one of the Associate Directors that are assigned as staff to the board.
+The approval is made by the Associate Director, who is assigned as staff to the board.
 If approved, the Career Advisor enters case notes and the amount of the approved direct funding budget in ICC (Indiana Career Connect) for the individual.
 An ICC voucher is then produced that will be approved by the County Coordinator and sent to a training institution and/or submitted for payment with the necessary documentation.
 Once received for payment, board staff review the documentation for completeness and accuracy.
 Once reviewed, data is entered into the Financial Edge NXT accounting software where a payment is processed and information is stored for future reporting.
-Career Advisors monitor their approved requests, and if a participant does not follow through with the use of funding amounts approved are de-obligated and made available to other customers.
+Career Advisors monitor their approved requests, and if a participant does not follow through with the use of funding, amounts approved are de-obligated and made available to other customers.
 Invoices and vouchers or client reimbursements with vouchers will be processed every two weeks according to the deadline of receipt for each check writing.
-Appropriate reports will be generated from the Financial Edge accounting software to meet the needs of funding entities such as the Department of Workforce Development, and governing bodies such as the Workforce Development Board and Local Elected Officials.
+Appropriate reports will be generated from the Financial Edge accounting software to meet the needs of funding entities such as the Department of Workforce Development, and governing bodies such as the Workforce Development Board and Chief Elected Officials.
 Direct client reports will have detail as to direct client components, such as OJT, Work Experience, Occupational Training and Supportive Services.